eagleosprey/Getting-and-Cleaning-Data-Assignment/CodeBook.md

 EXAMPLES:

-1. "Time Body Acceleration Mean X" is an average of  multiple mean values of the time domain signal of the body component of the accelerometer reading  of the x-axis.
+1. "Time Body Acceleration Mean X" is an **average** of multiple mean values of the time domain signal of the body component of the accelerometer reading  of the x-axis.

-2. "Frequency Body Acceleration Jerk Standard Deviation Z" is an average of multiple standard deviation values of the Jerk derivation from the body component of the accelerometer reading of the Z-axis.
+2. "Frequency Body Acceleration Jerk Standard Deviation Z" is an **average** of multiple standard deviation values of the Jerk derivation from the body component of the accelerometer reading of the Z-axis.

 Transformations
 ---------------------------------
-Each element in the data table represents an average of multiple Subject-and-Activity combination readings from the input table.
+Each element in the data table represents an **average** of multiple Subject-and-Activity combination readings from the input table.
 Details of the input table are documented in the main script.

 The script also performs a t() function (transform function) to flip the data frame so that the variables appear in columns and the Subject and Activity combinations appear as row names.

 4. Details of the run_analysis.R script
 ---------------------------------------
-The run_analysis.R script is well document within the script, with explanations of the input file, steps taken, purpose of each step, and output produced by steps.
+The run_analysis.R script is well documented within the script, with explanations of the input file, steps taken, purpose of each step, and output produced by the steps.
 The README file also contains the script and documentation.